-- Except as otherwise provided herein and subject to any orders of the U.S. District Court for the District of Columbia in State Water Control Board et al vs. WSSC et al., Civil Action No. 1813-73, this Agreement shall extinguish and supersede the following agreements upon Availability of 370 MGD.
+- 1. Except as otherwise provided herein and subject to any orders of the U.S. District Court for the District of Columbia in State Water Control Board et al vs. WSSC et al., Civil Action No. 1813-73, this Agreement shall extinguish and supersede the following agreements upon Availability of 370 MGD.
 Until the Availability of 370 MGD, these agreements shall be suspended: - Agreement No. DCF-A-766, dated August 12, 1954, between the District and WSSC; - Agreement No. DCF-A-1357, dated April 28, 1959, between the District and Fairfax County; - Memorandum of Understanding on Washington Metropolitan Regional Water Pollution Control Plan of October 1970 among the District, WSSC and Fairfax County; - Interim Treatment Program Agreement, dated October 18, 1971, among the District, WSSC and Fairfax; and - The 1974 Blue Plains Sewage Treatment Plant Agreement, as amended.

-- Agreement No. DCF-A-2648, dated February 11, 1965, between the District and Fairfax County; - Agreement No. DCF-A-2824, dated July 6, 1967, between the District and WSSC; and - Agreement No. DCF-A-145-DES, dated April 21, 1976, between the District and WSSC.
+- 2. Upon the Availability of 370 MGD, the following agreements are suspended for as long as this Agreement remains in effect: - Agreement No. DCF-A-2648, dated February 11, 1965, between the District and Fairfax County; - Agreement No. DCF-A-2824, dated July 6, 1967, between the District and WSSC; and - Agreement No. DCF-A-145-DES, dated April 21, 1976, between the District and WSSC.